Ramys/ZephyrWoD/README.md

 Private Server Source
 (6.2.3)

-Based on https://github.com/coolzoom/w6x-FirestormWoD which is a firestorm wod leak based on TrinityCore project, JadeCore (5.0.5), Garrosh (5.4.X).
+Based on the Firestorm WoD leak, TrinityCore project, JadeCore (5.0.5), Garrosh (5.4.X).

+Links where i got this from:

 Important updates:
 - updated g3dlite to more recent version